-There are some common issues which occur when using the OData Connector for SAP Solutions module from the App Store.
+There are some common issues which occur when using the OData Connector for SAP Solutions module from the Marketplace.
 This document lists some of these issues and the possible causes.

 2 Getting Destination Failed